 “Very well.”
 Ankhesenamun released her and then stroked the lifeless face of Tutankhamen.
 Together they had restored the old gods of Upper and Lower Egypt.
 Their father had banished the ancient religion, and made the Aten the one and true god.
 Their family would always be hated for what he had done, no matter what had since changed.
 Not a shred of doubt existed in her mind that whomever came to power next would attempt to erase Tutankhamen’s name, and those who came before him, from the histories.
 This did not matter.
 Long after the temples and edifices of her people crumbled into dust, and the desert sands buried all that they had been, one would remain.

 Khufu’s grand pyramid would stand until the last age.
 Neither man nor malice would move it from its foundations.
-Towering in the sands along the Nile for everyone to see, yet this was a monument to the unseen.
+Towering in the sands along the Nile for everyone to see, this was a monument to the unseen.
 A protector of what had passed from memory; a time when the lands had trembled and been scourged in a war with the Fallen.
-What lay beneath the pile of granite in the Labyrinths had once saved them all.
+What lay beneath the pile of granite and limestone in the Labyrinths had once saved them all.
 And now, the burden lay with Ankhesenamun.
 No one else knew the secrets, she was the last.

 Her fate, and that of humanity, were now one and the same.